Introduction to Virtual Host

 Step 1: Create a Directory Structure

-The first step is to create a directory structure used to store the site data that we will be serving to site visitors, or we will accept data from visitors.
+The first step is to create a directory structure to store the site data that we will serve to site visitors or accept data from visitors.

 So we are going to make the directories structure as follows under our document root ( /var/www directory)